dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 that would allow a process to run in a sandboxed environment.

-As far as I know there already is an execution driver available for FreeBSD that utilizes the jail mechanism on that platform to isolate processes, although it's still considered as an experimental project.
+As far as I know there already is an execution driver available for FreeBSD that utilizes the Jails mechanism on that platform to isolate processes, although it's still considered as an experimental project.

 And also Microsoft has started to understand the importance of containerization